5 Holiday Relaxation Tips For Coping

 Stay grounded and surround yourself with the people you enjoy.
 Too much alcohol at parties causes problems.
 Even the ‘nicest’ people can turn on you, so be careful and keep a close watch on things.

 Looking out for yourself is your main concern.
 Especially during the holiday season.
 Stress can build up gradually during this time.
 Be aware of how you are feeling and take steps to make sure you have a happy and relaxing time.
-You now have a plan in place and 5 holiday relaxation tips for coping with the holidays and to enjoy family and all that this wonderful time of the year brings.
+You now have a plan in place and 5 holiday relaxation tips for coping with the holidays and enjoying family and all that this wonderful time of the year brings.